The Horse Whisperer (novel): Summary

-Following the accident, Pilgrim is traumatized and uncontrollable, leading his caretakers are takenertakes a long cross-country journey with Pilgrim and Grace to Montana.
+Following the accident, Pilgrim is traumatised and uncontrollable, leading his caretakers to mistreat him and to suggest that he be put down.
+Annie refuses to allow her horse to be put down and hears of a 'horse whisperer', Tom Booker.
+She undertakes a long cross country journey with Pilgrim and Grace to Montana.

 On the Montana ranch, Tom works with Pilgrim and starts to make progress.
 Both Grace and Annie become happier because the ranch life suits them.
 During the stay, Annie and Tom become close and eventually begin an affair.

 Despite the progress that Tom has made with Pilgrim, Grace is still unable to ride the horse.
 Tom attempts a drastic intervention by forcing the horse to lie down and having Grace stand on him.
-This technique works and the horse and rider are reunited.
+This technique works and horse and rider are reunited.

 At the party marking the end of Grace's and Annie's stay in Montana, Grace finds out about the affair, and she rides recklessly into the countryside.
 Grace unintentionally rides into a herd of wild mustangs that begin a stampede.
-Tom rides after her and finds Pilgrim fighting with the Top G. Tom manages to save Grace and Pilgrim, but then deliberately gets himself fatally trampled by the Top G, perhaps because he feels guilty about hurting Grace by having an affair with her mother.
+Tom rides after her and finds Pilgrim fighting with the mustang stallion.
+Tom manages to save Grace and Pilgrim, but then deliberately gets himself fatally trampled by the stallion, perhaps because he feels guilty about hurting Grace by having an affair with her mother.

 Grace, Annie, and Pilgrim return to New York to rebuild their lives with Robert, but Annie discovers she is pregnant and eventually gives birth to a baby with Tom's blue eyes.